CodeforNepal/akshara-project/README.md

     - ☐ New languages - Newari, Maithili, Bhojpuri
     - ☐ Add e-books and OCR the content

- - ☐ Phase 2.5: Marketting and Community
+ - ☐ Phase 2.5: Marketing and Community
      - ☐ Build techical community of contributors
      - ☐ Build community of content contributors and curators
      - ☐ Market the product for wider adoption